top of page

 Step 2: Concept Testing

-Once the primary concept is clear it's time to visual the ideas for demand forecast testing.
-Demand Forecasting involves presenting the concept stimulus online to the target traveller mix.
-BDA are Australia's most experienced research agency and have the ability to reach respondents who i) intent on travelling to your region in the next 2 years and ii) have an affinity with your type of experience.
-A demand forecast will deliver forecast visitation by month, optimum price points (for accommodation or experiences), levels of appeal for specific elements within the concept and open comment feedback on likes and dislikes regarding the concept.
+Once the primary concept is clear, it's time to visualise the ideas for demand forecast testing.
+Demand forecasting involves presenting the concept stimulus online to the target traveller mix.
+BDA is Australia's most experienced research agency and can reach respondents who i) intend to travel to your region in the next 2 years and ii) have an affinity for your type of experience.
+A demand forecast will deliver forecast visitation by month, optimum price points (for accommodation or experiences), levels of appeal for specific elements within the concept, and open comment feedback on likes and dislikes regarding the concept.

 Image by Isaac Smith